Maxigameshd22/Survival-Ascendant-2/README.md

-This is the Githuv Site for Survival Ascendant 2, here you can report issues
+This is the Github Site for Survival Ascendant 2, here you can report issues